 When he assumed office in 2025, Trump immediately closed the southern border and appointed strict law-and-order types to run the Department of Homeland Security and the subordinate immigration enforcement organizations.
 Their immediate targets were the criminal aliens who had been allowed to enter the country.
 These persons had been charged or convicted of a crime, but in the process of pursuing and arresting criminals, the federal agents frequently encountered immigrants who were charged with no other offense than entering our national illegally.
 They too were often arrested and incarcerated or shipped out of the country.
 The images were bad.
 The treatment of these people often appeared brutal and inhumane, especially as reported by the anti-Trump media.
 Although most Americans approved closing the border and ejecting criminals, opinions on how to treat non-criminal undocumented immigrants varied widely.

 Trump did himself no favor by failing to elucidate a coherent program on how to handle the immigration issue once the border was closed.
 Removing criminal aliens from our midst was top priority, and rescuing the thousands of undocumented, unprotected children who were swept across our border was next.
 Almost all Americans approved these efforts, although tactics were frequently challenged.
 After that?
 Trump talked as though he would expel all immigrants who had entered our nation without proper documentation.
 Perhaps ten to fifteen million aliens had entered the United States during the four years of the Biden administration.
 Many of them had been virtually welcomed to our country by the Mayorkas DHS, but most were unvetted and unknown.
 In addition to these immigrants, there were perhaps millions more undocumented immigrants who had entered the United States more than four years prior to the border shutdown.
 Would Trump try to expel them all?
 It could never happen.
-But even the threat of it produced much unease among our immigrant communities.
+But even the threat of it produces much unease among our immigrant communities.

 Trump needs a plan.
 It will be difficult to negotiate a path between the soft-hearted and the hardliners, but it must be attempted.
 If achieved, I’m sure the result will satisfy neither side, but perhaps it will help Republicans hold the Senate and House next November.
 Otherwise, the MAGA program will be in danger.